francheska-guzman/credit-report/readme.md

 1. Make an axios call to the database, and get all accounts from an especific user.
 2. Find the credit use and credit limit for each account open account.
-3. Divide credit use/credit limit to compute the utilization ratio.
+3. Divide credit use by the credit limit, to compute the utilization ratio.
 4. Render the result in the Credit Card Use component in the following format: Credit name, Account Type, Credit Use, Credit Limit and the ratio already computed.
 (Utilization ratio for each account.)
-5. Finally, sum all credit use and divide it by the sum of all credit limit.
+5. Finally, sum the credit use of all accounts, sum the credit limit of all accounts, and divide it.
 Render the result in a pie chart.
 (Utilization ratio in general.)

 </a>